 1947 saw both the completion of the hall and the arrival of Dorothy Crumpton as new director and these two factors led to an increased level of activity at Risingholme.
 Drama was a focus, two choirs were started, films were shown and classes which had begun under the auspices of both the Christchurch Technical College and the WEA expanded.
 When the Technical College merged with Christchurch East High School to become Hagley Community College in the 1960’s, Risingholme’s funding arrangements transferred to Hagley.

 By 1954 the craft rooms were completed to accommodate the growing number of craft classes such as woodwork and pottery – it was also sadly the year that Dorothy died after a period of declining health.
 It was then that Jeanne Edgar became director and this began a long and stable period for the Centre as Jeanne maintained and gradually built on the activities already in place until her retirement in 1983.

 Jeanne Edgar was succeeded by Raewyn Cooke who brought many positive changes to the way Risingholme operates.
 Through the energy and vision of Raewyn, the Centre became an independently funded tertiary provider in 2004, with a direct funding arrangement with the Tertiary Education Commission.

-The community education programme has continued to flourish, now incorporating the former Burnside High School, Christchurch Girls’ High School and Shirley Boys’ High programmes as well as the Riccarton High School Adult & Community Education programme through collaborative working arrangements.
+The Adult Community Education programme has continued to flourish, now incorporating the former Burnside High School, Christchurch Girls’ High School and Shirley Boys’ High programmes as well as the Riccarton High School Adult & Community Education programme through collaborative working arrangements.
 Risingholme is also host to a large variety of independent community groups and activities.

-Development of Adult and Community Education Classes at Risingholme
+Development of Adult and Community Education Courses at Risingholme